peeerpioneers/SentiScrape/🛡️ SECURITY.md

 ## Supported Versions

-This section to tells people about which versions of our project are currently being supported with security updates.
+This section informs people about which versions of our project are currently being supported with security updates.

 | Version | Supported          |